Back to blog

 Most teams start with per-environment networks; Dev, QA, and Prod each with their own NAT, firewall, DNS, and load balancers.
 This approach is simple at first but quickly becomes costly, inconsistent, and difficult to secure.

-In this post, I’ll walk through how we have adopted a hub-and-spoke network architecture secured with Cloudflare Zero Trust (ZTN) for a enterprise project at Surge Global.
-I’ll cover why we chose this model, how traffic flows, the security benefits, and real-world deployments, including industry practices from Google Cloud and Surge Global.
+In this post, I walk through how to adopt a hub-and-spoke network architecture secured with Cloudflare Zero Trust (ZTN).
+I cover why teams choose this model, how traffic flows, and the security benefits in production.

 The Problem: Per-Environment Networking#